nl96/Duck-Shoot-Carnival/README.md

-# Duck-Shoot-Carnival
+# Duck Shoot Carnival
- Pure CSS Game - A mini game of shooting a duck
+ A carnival-themed mini game where you grab one of the three balls to shoot down a duck